ITEM 1. COVER PAGE

 ADVISORY FIRM DESCRIPTION

-RGT Wealth Advisors, LLC, a Texas limited liability company doing business as RGT Wealth Advisors, has been in business since 1985 and is owned by Colleen Affeldt, Todd Amacher, Ashley Blanchette, Greg Bone, John A. (Pete) Bricker, Jr., Adam Goldenberg, Mark Griege, Jeremy Hudson, Joanna Jadlow, Matt Krauss, Peter Lodwick, Mark McClanahan, Joseph Nolan, Michael Shockley, James S. (Chip) Tardy, Jr., Charles Thoele and Timothy Weber.
+RGT Wealth Advisors, LLC, a Delaware limited liability company doing business as RGT Wealth Advisors (RGT), has been in business since 1985 and is principally owned by CI US Holdings, Inc., a Delaware corporation that holds a majority ownership interest, and by RGT-CI Holdings, LLC, a Delaware LLC that holds a minority ownership interest.
+CI US Holdings, Inc. is wholly owned by CI Financial, Corp., a corporation created under the laws of the Province of Ontario.
 RGT was founded to establish a firm with a client service model based on three founding principles – to integrate financial planning with portfolio management, to minimize conflicts and align with clients in a fee only model, and to be independent of Wall Street firms in order to have a wide platform of potential investment solutions for our clients.
-These same principles guide our business today, and we provide services to individuals that can generally be categorized as investment management, financial planning and family office services.
+These same principles guide our business today, and we provide services to individuals that can generally be categorized as investment management, financial planning, and family office services.
 In addition, we serve as the investment adviser to certain private funds in which our clients can invest.

 TYPES OF ADVISORY SERVICES